jaredboice/daniel-san/README.md

 ## Description

 **Daniel-San** is a node-based budget-projection engine that helps your finances find balance.
 The program features multi-currency conversion, multi-frequency accounting triggers, including: once, daily, weekly, bi-weekly, tri-weekly, monthly, annually and more.
 And special adjustments allow the movement of process-dates beyond holidays and weekends.
 The user can create reminder/routine rules for events that won't contribute to the endBalance calculation.
 And beyond that, daniel-san is completely customizable.
 Create your own custom properties that you track on your own.
-Breathe in through nose.
-Breathe out through mouth.
+Breathe in through nose, out the mouth.
+Wax on, wax off.
+Don't forget to breathe, very important.

 ## Install, Import & Execute